 Other Programs at Chattahoochee Bend State Park

-The Hooch hike and paddle is only one of several programs at the Chattahoochee Park.
-Here are a few more.
-Check the Chattahoochee Bend State park website for the latest events, and to register.
-The Park is popular and regularly events regularly sell out.
-But check back often.
+The Hooch Hike and Paddle is only one of several programs at the park.
+Check the Chattahoochee Bend State Park website for the latest events, and to register.
+The park’s popular and regular events regularly sell out, so check back often.

-See Diamorpha in Bloom.
-Diamorpha are succulents found in the pools of rock outcrops like Chattahoochee Bend and Arabia Mountain.
+- See Diamorpha in Bloom.
+Diamorpha are succulents found in the pools of rock outcrops, like you’ll find at Chattahoochee Bend and Arabia Mountain.
 In spring they turn bright red, and then burst with a white bloom.
 Primarily found in Georgia, they are on the endangered species list in Tennessee.
 Lesli’s family just likes them for their sweetness; hope yours will, too.

 Camping at Chattahoochee Bend State Park

-Although we didn’t camp at the park, we did check out the back country camp site.
-It had a great platform, fire ring and pole for food.
-It was right on the river, and was actually where we put in for our paddling adventure.
+Although we didn’t camp at the park, we did check out the back-country campsite area.
+It had great platform campsites, a fire ring, and picnic tables for food.
+It was right on the river and was actually where we put in for our paddling adventure.
 I also hear they have sites on anchored river rafts!
 I need to check that out.

 Chattahoochee Bend also has RV and car camping sites.
 I was curious to see the Adirondack-style shelters.
 The main campsites had awesome playgrounds near them, bathrooms and hot showers.
 Joe told us cabins are coming soon!

 From Newnan GA: Take Hwy 34W to Thomas Powers Rd and turn Right.
 Continue straight 5.5 miles and turn right onto Flatrock Rd Continue straight 1 mile to park entrance.